crosstool-ng/crosstool-ng.github.io/_pages/docs/5_Toolchain_Usage.md

             $ (good luck!)

-It is strongly advised not to use the toolchain sysroot directory as an install directory (i.e., option 1) for your programs/packages.
+It is strongly advised not to use the toolchain sysroot directory as an install directory (i.e., option i)) for your programs/packages.
 If you do so, you will not be able to use your toolchain for another project.
-It is even strongly advised that your toolchain is chmod-ed to read-only once successfully install, so that you don’t go polluting your toolchain with your programs'/packages' files.
+It is even strongly advised that your toolchain is chmod-ed to read-only once successfully install, so that you don’t go polluting your toolchain with your programs’/packages’ files.
 This can be achieved by selecting the "Render the toolchain read-only" from crosstool-NG’s "Paths and misc options" configuration page.